Voyager 1 Data Reveals Signatures of the Local Gas and Cosmic-Ray Source Distributions: Summary

 We have investigated the impact of realistic local gas structure and source distribution inhomogeneity on low-energy CR spectra using the \GP\ modelling framework.
 Our models include inhomogeneous source density and high-resolution ISM models.
 Comparison of them with V1 measurements in the VLISM shows that the combination of an inhomogeneous ISM and CR source distribution is necessary to reproduce the data.
 Neither alone is sufficient.
 Indeed, only considering one factor will lead to incorrect conclusions about the physical conditions shaping the low-energy CR spectra.

-The best agreement with V1 data is when there are no CR sources within $\sim$150--200~pc using the S25 gas reconstruction.
+The best agreement with V1 data is when there is no dominant/recent source of CR nuclei within $\sim$150--200~pc (for the S25 gas reconstruction).
 For this scenario, the low-energy CR fluxes are coming from sources just beyond the LB boundary.
+While our modelling assumes a simplified source distribution outside this boundary, the fundamental conclusion that a combination of local gas structure and a local source deficit is necessary remains robust.
+Future work incorporating specific, powerful nearby catalogue sources like Vela and Geminga could further refine the exact parameters of this local void.
 Interplay between reduced energy losses in the underdense interior, enhanced losses in the region outside, and the proximity of the sources produce the observed spectra.
-The secondary-dominated species remain largely unaffected by these localised features, consequently the primary spectra carry the strongest imprint of nearby ISM structure.
+The secondary-dominated species remain largely unaffected by these localised features; consequently, the primary spectra carry the strongest imprint of nearby ISM structure.

-The conclusions by \citet{Cummings_2025} about significant primary contribution to the observed Boron spectrum at low energies are supported by our work.
+The conclusions by \citet{Cummings_2025} about the significant primary contribution to the observed Boron spectrum at low energies are supported by our work.
 This raises doubts in the widely accepted paradigm about Boron being 100\% secondary in CRs and the derivation of propagation parameters from the B/C or B/O ratio.

 Our study highlights the importance of incorporating the realistic structure of the nearby Galactic neighbourhood when interpreting low-energy CR data, or using such data to infer global Galactic propagation parameters.
 Both the gas distribution and the recent source history of the nearby ISM must be accounted for to obtain unbiased constraints and to correctly interpret the V1 data.